kocakale/SQL-and-Different-Shapes-of-Data-Term-project-1/README.md

 This project involves creating a MySQL database for storing and analyzing S&P 500 companies' stock data.
 The project includes SQL scripts for setting up the database schema, ETL procedures, and documentation.

+Collects data about S&P 500 companies from Yahoo Finance with `yfinance` library.
+With Python preprocesses the data, removing unwanted entries and handling missing values.

 ## Project Structure

 The project is organized into the following components: